Early in the Morning (Gap Band song): Cover versions

-The song was a hit again when Robert Palmer covered it in 1988.
+The song was a hit again when British singer Robert Palmer covered it in 1988.
 This version peaked at number 19 on the Billboard Hot 100 and is to date the highest charting version of the song on that chart.
 Cash Box said that Palmer "creates a Volga River Boatman-like chorus that clearly illustrates his image of early morning loneliness."